scottcode/pyspark-uploader/README.md

 # pyspark-uploader
-Enables rapid development of packages to be used via PySpark on a Spark cluster by uploading a local Python package to the cluster.
+Enables rapid development of packages or modules to be used via PySpark on a Spark cluster by uploading a local Python package to the cluster.

 Author: Scott Hajek

+## Motivation

+Functions defined in the `__main__` scope (e.g. in a jupyter notebook or pyspark shell) can directly turned into a user-defined function (UDF) and used.
+However, functions imported from modules or packages that do not exist in the cluster cannot.
+Well-established packages that are already in a compress archive (tarball) can easily be added to the cluster with `sc.addPyFile()`, but custom ones that you are actively developing alongside the pyspark notebook or application cannot.
+You would have to find the path of the package that your function came from, zip/targz it, then pass the archive's path to `sc.addPyFile`.

+This package facilitates this process by automatically determining the package directory where the function was imported from, creating the compressed archive in a temp file, running `addPyFile`, and running the UDF definition.

 ## Example usage